 The objective function of the clearing algorithm used in the Y-1 auction shall minimize the total cost of the Auction.
-In the context of a CRM, the total cost of the Auction (also illustrated in Figure 9: Y-1 clearing example Error!
-Reference source not found. below) is to be interpreted as :

-- The product of the Bid Price and the Bid Volume summed over all bids retained in the final combination of bids selected in the Auction.
+In the context of a CRM, the total cost of the Auction (also illustrated in Figure 9 below) is to be interpreted as the product of the Bid Price and the Bid Volume summed over all bids retained in the final combination of bids selected in the Auction.

 At the same time a constraint is added to ensure that the cleared volume is at least greater than or equal to the volume of point B of the demand curve (the volume required to ensure security of supply).
 This prevents the algorithm from not selecting any bid, as this would be by far the cheapest option and at the same time ensures that the capacity necessary to ensure SoS is contracted in the Auction.
 Note that because bids in the Auction are indivisible it is likely that the selected capacity in the Auction slightly exceeds the volume to be procured in the Auction.
-This is graphically shown in Figure 9: Y-1 clearing example below, the total cost of the Auction is equal to the green area.
+This is graphically shown in Figure 9 below, the total cost of the Auction is equal to the green area.
 Given that bids are indivisible, in order to contract at least the volume required to safeguard SoS, selecting the last bid in the example leads to the selected capacity slightly exceeding the volume to be procured (volume of point B of the demand curve).